rhinstaller/docker-anaconda-addon/docs/docker-anaconda-addon.rst

 Addon Section
 ~~~~~~~~~~~~~

-The addon command arguments depend on whether you are using OverlayFS or LVM.
+The addon command arguments depend on which storage driver you are using.
 OverlayFS is simply ``--overlay``, which will also remove ``--selinux-enabled``
 from the ``/etc/sysconfig/docker`` OPTIONS variable if it is present because
 the overlay doesn't support selinux inside the containers.

+BTRFS is just ``--btrfs``, and the kickstart needs to make sure
+``/var/lib/docker/`` or one of its parents is on a BTRFS volume.

 When using LVM it requires ``--vgname=VGNAME`` to specify the name of the VG
 containing a LV thin-pool named docker-pool.
 Optionally you can add